varunwaddepally/Ticket-Booking-System-Using-Core-Java/README.md

-# Ticket-Booking-System-Using-Core-Java

-A console-based ticket reservation system built using Core Java, demonstrating the use of Collections, OOP, and custom exception handling.

-***Description***
+# 🎟️💻 **Train Ticket Booking System Using Core Java**

+---

+## 📝 **Description**

-The Train Ticket Booking System is a Java-based console application designed to simulate core ticket reservation operations in a railway system.
-This project demonstrates practical usage of Object-Oriented Programming (OOP) principles, Java Collections Framework, and Exception Handling without the use of external libraries or databases.
+The **Train Ticket Booking System** is a Java-based console application that simulates core ticket reservation operations in a railway system.

+This project demonstrates the practical use of:
+- Object-Oriented Programming (OOP) principles
+- Java Collections Framework
+- Custom Exception Handling
+— all without using external libraries or databases.

+The system enables users to:
+- Book tickets
+- View all bookings
+- Search tickets by ticket number or boarding point
+- Update existing bookings
+- Cancel tickets

-The system enables users to book tickets, view all bookings, search tickets by ticket number or boarding point, update existing bookings, and cancel tickets.
-The entire dataset is managed in-memory using an ArrayList, with robust input validation and custom exception handling to ensure smooth execution and prevent runtime failures.
+All data is managed **in-memory** using an `ArrayList`, with robust input validation and custom exceptions to ensure safe and smooth program execution.

-***Tech Stack :***
+---

+## 🧰 **Tech Stack**

  Language          : Java

-Concepts : OOP, Collections Framework, Exception Handling

-Data Structure : ArrayList
+ Concepts Used     : OOP, Collections Framework, Exception Handling Data Structure    : ArrayList
  Execution         : Command-Line Interface (CLI)

-***Future Enhancements :***
+## 🚀 **Future Enhancements**

+- **🗃️ Database Integration (JDBC):**
-**Database Integration (JDBC) :** Replace the in-memory ArrayList with persistent storage using MySQL or SQLite.
-This would allow ticket data to remain even after program restarts.
+  Replace the in-memory `ArrayList` with a relational database like MySQL or SQLite.
+This will provide persistent storage and allow ticket data to remain even after the application restarts.

-**GUI Implementation :** Create a user-friendly interface using JavaFX or Swing, making it easier for non-technical users to interact with the system.
+- **🖥️ GUI Implementation:**
+  Develop a graphical user interface using **JavaFX** or **Swing** to make the application more user-friendly, especially for non-technical users.

+---

+## 👨‍💻 **Author**

+**Waddepally Varun**
+Java Developer | Focused on building real-world Java applications with clean code and scalability in mind.